-How to update the URL for a remote Git repository
+How to update the remote URL of a Git repository

-How to update the URL for a remote Git repository
+How to update the remote URL of a Git repository

 Introduction